pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 ```bash
 python Stock_Prediction.py
 ```
 5. You will get a link as output.
-Copy paste it in a browser.
+Ctrl/Cmd + Cick to the link.
 6. Now, you can access the web application on your local machine.